Flubzies/Ferral/README.md

 This repository uses plugins that I'm not allowed to redistribute.
 Please add these plugins to your assets folder to run the project.

-(All links are to the unity asset store page.)

 [Amplify Shader Editor.](https://assetstore.unity.com/packages/tools/visual-scripting/amplify-shader-editor-68570)

 [Demigiant - DOTween.](http://dotween.demigiant.com/)